Understanding How Factors Affect One Another

 We can show this delay in a simple model using antelopes and cheetahs.
 As the number of antelopes rises, more food is available for the cheetahs.
 More cheetahs will therefore survive, and will be able to breed.

 One part of the delay within this system is given by the length of time it takes for a cheetah to be born and grow to maturity.
 The other part occurs as starving cheetahs take time to die.

 Feedback occurs as cheetahs kill antelopes.
 The higher the number of cheetahs, the greater will be their impact on the antelope population.

-The system below shows this:
+The figure below shows this.

 Note the double slash on the line showing the relationship between the antelope and cheetah populations.
 This shows that some form of delay is slowing the change of the related factor.

-If there was no delay within the system, we might expect to see a graph showing the number of cheetahs over time like the one below:
+If there was no delay within the system, we might expect to see a graph showing the number of cheetahs over time like the one below.

 Here adjustment would be immediate.
 Any change in the antelope population would be instantly matched by an increase in the cheetah population.
 These additional cheetahs would eat the additional antelopes, and then die immediately.